Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

 \section{Numerical estimates and comparisons}

-In this Section we will provide numerical estimates for structure functions and will compare our results to the existing literature, in particular to two recent papers: Pilo\~neta and Vladimirov Ref.~\cite{Piloneta:2025jjb}; Ebert, Gao, and Stewart Ref.~\cite{Ebert:2021jhy}, and previous literature, Bacchetta et al Ref.~\cite{Bacchetta:2006tn}, generalized helicity formalism by Anselmino et al \cite{Anselmino:2011ch}, and other papers.
-Pilo\~neta and Vladimirov Ref.~\cite{Piloneta:2025jjb} studied the kinematic power corrections to SIDIS for all unpolarized and polarized structure functions, those corrections scale as $k_\perp/Q$.
-Ebert, Gao, and Stewart Ref.~\cite{Ebert:2021jhy} studied NLP contributions to SIDIS, kinematic corrections and subleading contribution due to hard scattering and subleading $\rm SCET_{II}$ Lagrangian insertions.
-They present the NLP corrections for the unpolarized and polarized structure functions that start from NLP, for the unpolarized case it is $F_{UU}^{\cos\phi_h}$.
-Anselmino et al \cite{Anselmino:2011ch} considers a simple parton model and keeps exact kinematics of on-shell quarks at the level of quark scattering.
-Even though expansion is possible, the formulas in Ref.~\cite{Anselmino:2011ch} contain usually LP terms only.
-For the convenience of the reader we list conversions of notations used in those papers to our notations in Appendix~\ref{app:conv}.
+In this section, we provide numerical estimates for structure functions and compare our results with the existing literature, in particular with two recent papers: Piloñeta and Vladimirov~\cite{Piloneta:2025jjb} and Ebert, Gao, and Stewart~\cite{Ebert:2021jhy}, as well as earlier works, including Bacchetta et al.~\cite{Bacchetta:2006tn}, the generalized helicity formalism by Anselmino et al.~\cite{Anselmino:2011ch}, and other related studies.

+Piloñeta and Vladimirov~\cite{Piloneta:2025jjb} studied kinematic power corrections to SIDIS for all unpolarized and polarized structure functions; these corrections scale as $k_\perp/Q$.
+Ebert, Gao, and Stewart~\cite{Ebert:2021jhy} analyzed next-to-leading-power (NLP) contributions to SIDIS, including kinematic corrections as well as subleading contributions arising from hard scattering and insertions of the subleading $\mathrm{SCET}{\mathrm{II}}$ Lagrangian.
+They present NLP corrections to both unpolarized and polarized structure functions; in the unpolarized case, the leading contribution at this order appears in $F_{UU}^{\cos\phi_h}$.
+Anselmino et al.~\cite{Anselmino:2011ch} consider a simple parton model and retain exact kinematics of on-shell quarks at the level of quark scattering.
+Although an expansion is possible, the formulas in Ref.~\cite{Anselmino:2011ch} typically include only leading-power (LP) terms.

+For the convenience of the reader, we list conversions between the notations used in these papers and our notation in Appendix~\ref{app:conv}.

+Our approximation consists of retaining the terms from $L^{\mu\nu}W^1_{\mu\nu}$ that have proven useful for the Drell–Yan process (see Ref.~\cite{Balitsky:2021fer}).
+Further improvements could be achieved by including contributions from $L^{\mu\nu}W^2_{\mu\nu}$ and $L^{\mu\nu}W^3_{\mu\nu}$.
+We do not perform a complete phenomenological analysis or a full extraction of TMDs; instead, we present estimates that illustrate the impact of next-to-leading-power corrections in semi-inclusive deep inelastic scattering.